 - The contributions each spouse made to the acquisition, maintenance, or improvement of the property

-- The needs of any minor children involved, such as their living arrangements and proximity to school or other important activities
+- The needs of any minor children involved, such as their living arrangements and proximity to a school or other important activities

 Although the family home is typically considered community property in a Washington divorce, the situation becomes more complicated if your home was an inheritance from a parent, grandparent, or another family member.
 In general, inherited property is considered separate property rather than community property.
 However, there are some exceptions to this rule.
 For example, if the inherited property was commingled with marital assets or if the non-inheriting spouse made significant contributions to the maintenance or improvement of the property, it may be considered community property and subject to division in a divorce.

-Effect of Prenuptial or Postnuptial Agreements
+Effect of Prenuptial or Postnuptial Agreements in Washington State

 Both prenuptial and postnuptial agreements can impact the division of the family home in the event of a divorce.
 For example, a prenup or postnup may specify that the family home will remain the separate property of one spouse—even if both spouses contribute to the mortgage payments and maintenance of the property during the marriage.
 Alternatively, the agreement may establish that the family home will be sold and the proceeds divided between the spouses in the event of a divorce.